-Is your website design driving your calls away to your competitors?
+Is your website design driving your calls to your competitors?

-Luckily, doing this every day, all day, every week and for 15+ years, you get pretty good at it.
-You’d be shocked at the tiniest little things I’ve found that will drive away calls from your website.
+Luckily, doing this everyday, all day, every week and for well over a decade, you get pretty good at it.
+You’d be shocked at the tiny little things I’ve found that will drive away calls away from your website.

-So, the 1st thing you really need to know and understand in order to NOT turn away phone calls with your website is:
+So, the 1st thing you really need to know is:

 Your internet marketing must be viewed as a multi-leg relay-race.

 If it isn’t, you’ll give up too early, skip one leg of the race and leave a lot of money on the table for someone else to come and grab.
-Every step of the race has to be completed successfully in order to get a phone call in.
-Persistent ones are the only winners here.
+Every step of the race has to be completed successfully in order to get ONE phone call in.
+Persistent people are the only winners here.